-You may also discuss your options with your school counselor or among your circle of friends; not every family gathers ‘round the table for their meals…
+You may also discuss your options with your school counsellor or among your circle of friends; not every family gathers ‘round the table for their meals…

 In the past, the figurative stampede of college admissions and tracking offers made by universities across the country had overwhelmed the online application system known as UCAS, causing it to crash repeatedly.

 Fortunately, that situation has been remedied.
 Now, thanks to cloud computing, the UCAS portal is safe from swamping; no matter how many prospective students log on at the same time, the system will not fail them.

 In the past, avoiding such system backlogs was reason enough to accord the question of when to apply for admission substantial weight.
 Now, it takes a backseat to other considerations.